Noeda/caramia/README.md

     monad for mass-rendering that has implicit state but the state is localized to running of that monad. (see Caramia.Render).

-  * The only required extension beyond vanilla OpenGL 3.3 is GL\_ARB\_texture\_storage.
-Some other extensions are used if they are available.
+  * Only vanilla OpenGL 3.3 required.
+Some extensions will be used if they are available.

 Here are some curious features that you might find useful.